bairul6154/github-tutorial/README.md

   * SSH is the most convient for us (students of HSTAT) because we will only be using cloud9 on our computers.
 So we will be the only one that will use this IDE so your directories will be safe.

-So if you are working on the same computer with a group, then the HTTPS would be more helpful because other people might mess with your directories.
+If you are working on the same computer with a group, then the HTTPS would be more helpful because other people might mess with your directories if you use SSH.

 ![image](/github-tutorial/Capture2.PNG)